Clairette, Texas: History

 Clairette was founded during the 1880s when the Texas Central line, part of the historic Katy Railroad, was constructed through the townsite on its way from the Waco area to Stamford, with a branch to Cross Plains from the line at De Leon.
 The Katy abandoned the line through Clairette in the late 1960s.
 Clairette was named after a now defunct brand of soap that was popular at the time.
-At its peak, Clairette had a population of around 300 however, from the 1970s through the 2000s Clairette's population remained at a steady 60.
+At its peak, Clairette had a population of around 300; however, from the 1968 through 2000 Clairette's population remained at a steady 60.
 Clairette declined due to the removal of the railroad but also the construction of nearby US Highway 281 and the improvement of Texas State Highway 6, which allowed for easier commuting to larger nearby areas.

+In 1940, Clairette had 275 residents, five businesses, several churches, and a post office.
+A 1984 county highway map showed that the community still had three businesses, a church, and a community hall.